kmoerman/splay.rkt/README.md

 # splay.rkt
-A racket (scheme) implementation of Tarjan and Sleater's splay tree; functional style, no mutation.
+An R⁶RS (scheme) implementation of Tarjan and Sleater's splay tree; functional style, no mutation.